-To understand the value of your data you need a methodology for data valuation.
+To understand what is your data worth, you need a methodology for data valuation.
 You need a way of working out what the actual value of your data is.

-Our mathematicians and data scientists have developed unique, in-depth approaches to value data.
+Our mathematicians and data scientists have developed unique, in-depth approaches to data valuation.